tarellel/theworkaround.com/_posts/2016-12-15-mapping-an-arcgis-parcel-dataset-as-a-mapbox-tileset.md

 ) TO '/Users/Tarellel/Desktop/buildings.json';
 ```

-But just a heads up you may be expecting a nice and beautiful json structure similar to the following.
+Just a heads up you may be expecting a nice and beautiful json structure similar to the following.

 <small>Example from *[geojson-spec data](http://geojson.org/geojson-spec.html)*</small>
 ```json